acemod/ACE3/addons/casings/README.md

 ace_casings
 ===============

-Create persistent empty casing when bullets are fired.
+Create persistent empty casing when bullets are fired by infantry weapons.

 ## Maintainers